jake1108/speckle-powerbi/README.md

 ## Install

-Go to the [Releases](https://github.com/specklesystems/speckle-powerbi/releases) page, downlad the `.mez` file of the latest release and copy it into the following folder in your computer:
+First, create the following folder structure on your system:

 ```
 YOUR_USER_FOLDER\Documents\Power BI Desktop\Custom Connectors\
 ```

+Then, go to the [Releases](https://github.com/specklesystems/speckle-powerbi/releases) page, downlad the `.mez` file of the latest release and copy it into the 'Custom Connectors' folder that you just created.

 ### Allow custom extensions to run